Have you ever felt out of place?

 Then, on one of my travels to Costa Rica, I was introduced to Marie.
 Marie is one of the sweetest and most amazing women I have ever met.
 A terrific and accomplished chef she owned a beautiful property in Costa Rica on the beach.
 My business partner and I spoke with her and immediately knew that this was the location for Blue Osa.

 Building a community is all about having the right people involved.
-The community has to have a structure and there needs to be accountability with the people involved.
+The community has to have a structure and there needs to be accountability among people.

 What often happens is that communities without foundation become temporary holding spaces for people to feel better without making any meaningful progress in their lives.